-Brown up this kitchen staple to make quick comfort food dinners your family is sure to love.
+Brown up this kitchen staple to make quick ground beef recipes your family is sure to love.

 Kidney beans round out this beefy chili.
 Just brown ground beef with onion, stir in five additional ingredients, and let it